Introduction of Kashan

 History of Kashan

 Like many other cities of Iran, Kashan has been a community of Zoroastrians before Arabs’ invasion.
-After 7th century, despite a lot of efforts in order not to surrender, people had to open the city gates and submit to the Arabs and subsequently convert to the new religion.
+After the 7th century, despite a lot of efforts in order not to surrender, people had to open the city gates and submit to the Arabs and subsequently convert to the new religion.
 Together with Qom and Sabzevar, Kashan turned into a highly religious city after the advent of Islam in Iran.
 It is still in the same condition as it has been.

 The city prospered a lot when foreign trade began to flourish between Iranian and Russian businessmen.
-Some of the old houses of Kashan, which are now considered typical old houses of Iran, indicate the wealthy Iranians’ living conditions of that period.
+Some of the old houses of Kashan, which now represent typical old houses of Iran, indicate the wealthy Iranians’ living conditions of that period.
 They also showcase the architecture of average Iranians’ houses regardless of decorations and size.

 Also, the cool and shady area of this garden in this dry and hot climate provides such a pleasant ambiance.

 Formerly outside the city, these mounds are now engulfed by Kashan development plans.
 They are some of the earliest settlements of ancient dwellers of this part of Iran after the ice age.